Scaling sales key takeaways:

 It’s always a good idea to get creative with your comp plans.

-David is famous in the Cognism office for running ad hoc incentives for his sales team.
-This helps to keep them motivated and drives the right behaviours.
+David is famous for running ad hoc sales incentives for his team.
+They drive the right behaviours and help to keep them motivated.

 Think outside the box when it comes to motivating your salespeople.
-That’ll help you to scale sales as we did.
+It’ll help you to scale sales as we did.

 Here are three sales solutions that Cognism couldn’t live without: